CSCfi/csc-user-guide/docs/cloud/pouta/networking.md

 *NOTES:
-If you want to access your instances from the external, you need to associate a [floating IP](launch-vm-from-web-gui.md#post-creation-step).
+If you want to access your instances from an external network, you need to associate a [floating IP](launch-vm-from-web-gui.md#post-creation-step).
 A floating IP sticks with your instance until you decide to release it.*